duggal1/SuperFlow/README.md

 * TypeScript
 * MLX
 * GGML / Metal
-* native macOS Accessibility APIs
+* native macOS APIs

-The backend handles audio, inference, context capture, deterministic language processing, system integration, and actions.
+The Rust backend handles audio, speech recognition, local inference, grammar processing, context capture, application awareness, and system actions.

-The frontend stays deliberately small and focused on configuration and control.
+The frontend stays intentionally small and focuses on settings, models, controls, and the information you actually need.

 ## Privacy

+Superflow is designed around local execution.

-Most of Superflow's core functionality can run locally:
+Core functionality can run directly on your machine, including:

 * speech recognition
 * transcript cleanup
 * grammar processing
 * context capture
+* meeting transcription
 * local LLM inference
 * computer actions

-Your microphone audio does not need to be uploaded to a transcription service.
+Your microphone audio does not need to be sent to a transcription service.

+## What's next

+The current release is focused on getting the core experience right first: fast transcription, strong context awareness, reliable formatting, meetings, and local AI.

+If users find that foundation useful, Superflow will expand much further into computer control.

+The direction is:

+**speech-to-text + context engine + controlled actions**

+That means scheduling meetings, working with email, filling forms, handling business workflows, launching developer tools, understanding what is on screen, and eventually letting you operate much more of your computer through voice.

+Superflow should not stop at being a better dictation app.

+The goal is to make speech a serious interface for getting work done.

 ## Development